cancerberoSgx/yamat/README.md

 ## yamat run

  * **Runs a command on all packages**.
 For example `yamat run npm test` will execute `npm test` on each package, serially.
 If one ends with exit code different than 0 then yamat will also.
-For executing the command in all packages no matter if there are errors and then present a full report, execute it with `--break-on-error yes` for example, `yamat --break-on-error no run npm test`
+By default yamat won't execute the command on following packages if one fails.Fr preventing this and run the command on all packages and then give a final report execute with ` --break-on-error no` argument like this: `yamat --break-on-error no run npm test`  .

 # Common Publishing workflow